Npuertol2/odin-project/js-foundations/fundamentals-part-1/README.md

 ## Variables
 - named storage for data
 - use **let** keyword to create variable
+- **NOTE:** variable should only be declared once.
+Repeated declaration of same variable is an error.

 ### Different Types of Variable Declaration
 ````